 I've used this clamp a lot in Hong Kong to mitigate the amount of space that would otherwise be taken up by setting up a full-size tripod setup.
 A great example of this is up at the peak, a very busy tourist spot.
 At the Peak Tower, although tripods are allowed, it's too cumbersome to setup and to keep people from knocking the legs.
 Not to mention the often strong winds from being on top of a hill which can ruin an exposure.
 Here I can easily set up the clamp by latching onto the glass railing.
 This gives 2 benefits, firstly it's insanely stable, and secondly, it allows me to position the camera over the edge of the railing, making for easier wide-angle compositions.

-The same applies to the photographers spot along the walking trail on Lugard Road.
+The same applies to the photographer's spot along the walking trail on Lugard Road.
 Every evening hoards of photographers make claim to the minimal railing space at this shooting location.
-It can often be difficult to find a gap, so again utilising the clamp allows for a more minimal and stable setup.
+It can often be difficult to find a gap, so again utilizing the clamp allows for a more minimal and stable setup.
 It also makes all the other photographers really jealous!

 The clamp in action at The Peak Tower and Lugard Road

-Given that a main focus of my photography has always involved shooting in big cities, I'm just surprised I never thought to invest in one of these clamps earlier.
+Given that the main focus of my photography has always involved shooting in big cities, I'm just surprised I never thought to invest in one of these clamps earlier.
 Sure it's not perfect for everything.
-It's not as adaptive as say a Gorillapod, but it makes up for that with it's sheer sturdiness.
+It's not as adaptive as say a Gorillapod, but it makes up for that with its sheer sturdiness.
 Given that it's rated to take about 15kg weight, pretty much nothing is going to budge an inch on this once firmly clamped down.
 I have no qualms about dangling my D810 & 70-200 over the edge of a high building if it's secured to this.